frictionlessdata/frictionless-py/docs/guides/describing-data.md

 ## Inferring Metadata

+> Many Frictionless Framework's classes are metadata classes as though Schema, Resource, or Package.
+All the sections below are applicable for all these classes.
+You can read about the base Metadata class in more detail in [API Reference](../references/api-reference.md#metadata).

 Many Frictionless functions infer metadata under the hood such as `describe`, `extract`, and many more.
 On a lower-level, it's possible to control this process.
 To see this, let's create a `Resource`.

 ```python goodread title="Python"